 - Breastfeeding may hurt initially.
 We’re not going to lie.
-Those first days, you might feel what experts call extreme tenderness – and what some moms call pain.
+Those first days, you might feel what experts call extreme tenderness -and what some moms call pain.
 But once your baby is properly latched, discomfort should fade during each nursing session and go away completely with time.
-Your nipples need to adapt, push through the pain and within 2 -3 weeks your body will adjust.
+Your nipples need to adapt, push through the pain and in 2-3 weeks your body will adjust.

 - The best position for breastfeeding.
-Actually there’s no correct position for breastfeeding.
-But probably while you’re still learning, you may find it easier to use the same hand for both breasts.
-This means you will hold your baby across your lap to feed on one breast, and then to feed from the other breast, you’ll hold your baby under your arm. *If your baby is having reflux, it’s best to choose an upright position.
+There’s no correct position for breastfeeding, but probably while you’re still learning, you may find it easier to use the same hand for both breasts.
+This means you will hold your baby across your lap to feed from one breast, and then, to feed him from the other breast, you’ll hold your baby under your arm. *If your baby is having reflux, it’s best to choose an upright position.

 - Can I eat fish?
-You may hear that fish contains mercury, a common pollutant that’s a known neurotoxin, which affects your baby’s brain.
+You may hear that fish contains mercury, a common pollutant that’s a known neurotoxin that affects your baby’s brain.
 But don’t worry, most of the time the health benefits outweigh the risk!
-The exceptions are shark, swordfish, tilefish and king mackerel.
+The exceptions are shark, swordfish, tilefish, and king mackerel.
 These fish contain the highest levels of mercury, so eliminate those foods from your diet completely.

 - How about alcohol?
-You would probably like to have an occasional beer or a glass of wine, after all you haven’t for nine months!
-It’s okay to have a glass, but if you have a bit too much wait until the alcohol has cleared your body before breastfeeding.
+You will probably like to have an occasional beer or a glass of wine; after all you haven’t had one for nine months!
+It’s okay to have a glass, but if you have a bit too much wait until the alcohol has cleared from your body before breastfeeding.

 - A nursing pillow is essential.
-Once your baby is latched onto your breast and nursing you won’t want stop because your back hurts or your arms are tired.
+Once your baby is latched onto your breast and nursing, you won’t want to stop because your back hurts or your arms are tired.
 A nursing pillow may save you from the pain!
 It will help you position your baby correctly and stay comfy.

 - Perfect for bonding time!
-Breastfeeding will not only provide your baby with good nutrition, it will also give you a chance to sit back, relax, and enjoy a bonding moment with him or her.
+Breastfeeding will not only provide your baby with good nutrition, it will also give you a chance to sit back, relax, and enjoy a bonding moment with your little one.
 Try talking, singing or even reading a book.
-Even when your baby is just a newborn, he or she will still be absorbing language skills every time you speak or sing.
+Even when your baby is just a newborn, he will still be absorbing language skills every time you speak or sing.